Lakers' annual preseason game in Las Vegas brings enthusiasm to potential NBA market

 Though a formal process is years away at the earliest, NBA commissioner Adam Silver mentioned Las Vegas and Seattle when talking about expansion in July.

-With the league’s impending expansion, which would make the NBA a regular night out each season, Hamby doesn’t see the allure of Las Vegas wearing off.
+With the league’s impending expansion, which would make the NBA a regular night out each season, Warriors star Draymond Green doesn’t see the allure of Las Vegas wearing off.

-“I mean, there’s just so much always going on.
-People come here every single time of the year, so I think you’re always going to have a different type of crowd,” said Hamby, the 2024 Associated Press Most Improved Player.
-“You’re going to have your locals, of course, but then you’re going to have tourists and stuff coming from all over the world to be here to see games.”
+“It’ll never wear off,” Green said.
+“It has not worn off since (Frank) Sinatra and Sammy Davis Jr, back in the 60s.
+Basketball or football or baseball or anything else is only going to add to that.
+I think what you see with Vegas is a shift from the entertainment that Vegas has once seen, to sports.

+“You got all the sporting events coming.
+Boxing has been doing it for years.
+Dana White, the job that he has done with UFC – absolutely incredible.
+The job Mark Davis has done with the Las Vegas Raiders and with the Las Vegas Aces – amazing. … This is an amazing place.
+I don’t think you’ve ever heard many people complain about having to come to Vegas.
+And so I don’t think it loses its allure at all.
+I think, actually, the legend grows.”

 AP NBA: https://apnews.com/hub/NBA